SAA_EN

 Attaching instances in private subnets to ALB

-First, we will build the primary resource with ALB and two EC2 instances.
+First, the primary resource is built with an ALB and two EC2 instances.

 There are two points.